oyarushe/quickstart-aws-industrial-machine-connectivity/assets/readme/post-deployment.md

 ### Driver specific configuration

-If you are using Ignition software, click the following link to see the [Ignition specific configuration steps](ignition.md), and return back for the next steps.
+If you are using Ignition software, click the following link to see the [Ignition specific configuration steps](./ignition.md).

 ### Update SiteWise Gateway